cqse/teamscale-jacoco-agent/agent/README.md

 - `teamscale-partition`: the partition within Teamscale to upload coverage to.
 A partition can be an arbitrary string which can be used to encode e.g. the test environment or the tester.
 These can be individually toggled on or off in Teamscale's UI.
-- `teamscale-revision`: the source control revision (e.g. SVN revision or Git hash) that has been used to build the system under test.
-Teamscale uses this to map the coverage to the corresponding source code.
-For an alternative see `teamscale-revision-manifest-jar`.
 - `teamscale-commit`: the commit (Format: `branch:timestamp`) which has been used to build the system under test.
   Teamscale uses this to map the coverage to the corresponding source code.
 Thus, this must be the exact code commit from the VCS that was deployed.
 For an alternative see `teamscale-commit-manifest-jar` and `git-properties-jar`.
   If **Git** is your VCS, you can get the commit info via

 ```bash